HomeArticle

 Pavel Kislyakov, the General Manager of the North Asia region of Storck

-Guo Xueqian, an Assistant Researcher at Shanghai Jiao Tong University
+Guo Xueqian, an assistant researcher at Shanghai Jiao Tong University

 Guo Xueqian said that traditional flavor R & D relies on a large number of experimental screenings, which is inefficient and costly, limiting industrial applications.
 With the development of AI technology, flavor prediction based on databases and machine learning has become a new path.
-His team has spent more than a decade building an AI - based one - stop platform for taste peptides and developed models such as "Umami - IP", realizing an integrated platform from flavor screening, intensity prediction to functional analysis, significantly improving R & D efficiency.
+His team has spent more than a decade building an AI - based one - stop platform for taste peptides and developing models such as "Umami - IP", achieving an integrated platform from flavor screening, intensity prediction to functional analysis, significantly improving R & D efficiency.

 Guo Xueqian believes that future food innovation may shift from "experience - driven" to "model - driven".
 With the continuous improvement and optimization of data models, it is very likely to further participate in the product development process in the future.